 Patch Management is, arguably, one of the most important tasks of any IT Department to keep your organization secure and updated.
 Searching for a Patch management Software Solution is very challenging for any system administrator, as there are lots of Patch management tools available in the market.

-Some of them are FREE and others are Paid and have more options, regular updates and commercial backing from larger companies.
+Some of them are FREE and others are paid and have more options, regular updates, and commercial backing from larger companies.
 In this Guide, we’ll show you some of the most versatile tools, software, and utilities for keeping your Operating Systems patched all the time!

 The Best Patch Management Software

-1. Syncro – FREE TRIAL
+1. NinjaOne Patch Management – FREE TRIAL

 Key Features